-Note: Split-orders are currently supported for orders being placed via Shopify and in the dashboard.
-Support for orders placed via API and Etsy will be released soon.
+Note: Split orders are currently supported for orders being placed via Shopify, Etsy, Woocommerce, and direct API.
+Manual orders placed through the Gelato dashboard may also be split.
+Support for orders placed via other channels will be released soon.

-Our production and logistics network consists of 100+ print partners in 30 countries around the world which makes us less vulnerable to border disruptions and delays.
-This also enables us to secure that we print each part of your order in the smartest way possible based on our print partners’ capabilities as well as your customers’ shipping address.
+This makes us less vulnerable to border disruptions and delays.
+This also enables us to ensure that we print each part of your order in the smartest way possible based on our print partners’ capabilities as well as your customers’ shipping addresses.

 We strive to have as many products printed with the print partner closest to your customer as possible.
 When it is not possible to print all parts of an order with the same print partner we will split your order into multiple orders.
 This way we are able to get each part of the order to your customer in the fastest and most effective way.